zeynepdicle/MSP430-Programming/1 – GPIO/README.md

 ⤷Other than these, pins; Function Select Registers `PxSEL` and `PxSEL2` can also be configured as Pin Oscillator, `P1` and `P2` Interrupts, Configuring Unused Port Pins.

 ## :rocket:Code
-We will write your code to flash the green led on the development board.
+You will write your code to flash the green led on the development board.
 In this software, we will use the Code Composer Studio IDE development environment.
-After downloading and installing the application, we click on the "new project" tab and create a new project.
+After downloading and installing the application, you click on the "new project" tab and create a new project.
 Make sure you choose the right microcontroller here.
-It is connected to the P1.0 pin of our green led microcontroller on the development board we use.
+It is connected to the P1.0 pin of our green led microcontroller on the development board you use.

 ```c
 #include <msp430.h>